hemcharanpv/COVID-19_Analysis/README.md

 # Project_4
-To estimate the recovery time of a person who tests positive for  COVID-19
+This project intends to create a report about severity of COVID19 in India

-All the data preprocessing has been done assuming some assumptions
+All the data preprocessing has been done with some assumptions

 The folder GitHub contains raw data which clone from the website "www.covid19india.org"